 Rare capabilities are those that “few, if any, competitors possess.
 A key question to be answered is, ‘How many rival firms possess these valuable capabilities?’”

 Costly to imitate capabilities are those that others cannot easily develop.
 Sometimes it is simply impossible to imitate a capability because of the cost.
-Other reasons could be because of unique historical conditions, causal ambiguity about how the capability works, and social complexity including interpersonal relationships and the like.
+Other reasons could be unique historical conditions, causal ambiguity about how the capability works, and social complexity including interpersonal relationships and the like.

 Non-substitutable, which means there are no substitutes for your core-competency.